Skip to main content

 Best Practices

-9. Set reasonable intervals: For recurring tasks, choose appropriate update intervals that balance timeliness and resource usage
+7. Use appropriate intervals: For recurring tasks, choose intervals that balance timeliness with resource usage